fullstackedorg/docs/docs/guides/kiosk.md

 To directly run a project in fullscreen, use the `--kiosk` flag.

-Beforehand, the project needs to have been build at least once through the FullStacked Editor.
-Then, take not of the project id and use it the command line next to the `--kiosk` flag.
+The project has to be built at least once beforehand through the FullStacked Editor.
+Then, take note of the project identifier and use it the command line as argument to the `--kiosk` flag.

 ## Linux